-Candidates for graduation who have been certified by the Admissions and Records Office are eligible to participate in commencement ceremonies held at the end of each semester.
+Candidates for graduation are encouraged to participate in commencement ceremonies held at the end of each semester.
 Participation is voluntary; however, only those students who participate in the commencement ceremony receive diploma covers, as well as honor cords and medals if eligible.
-Students not planning to attend the commencement ceremony may pick up their diplomas at the Admissions and Records Office upon notice of graduation eligibility.
+Students not planning to attend the commencement ceremony may pick up their diplomas at the Office of the Registrar upon notice of graduation eligibility.
 Diplomas not picked up within two weeks after the ceremony will be mailed to the graduate at the address in the college's administrative database.